apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 Install the JBoss Application Server
 ------------------------------------

-The third step in this process is to install JBoss and make sure it runs correctly before installing and configuring ActiveMQ Classic.
+The third step in this process is to install JBoss and make sure it runs correctly before installing and configuring ActiveMQ.
 Upon downloading JBoss-4.0.4, expand it in a place where it can create a directory.
 Next, run the server using the following commands:
 ```
 $ cd jboss-4.0.4.GA
 $ ./bin/run.sh -c default